Popolare Di Vicenza, Veneto And Bailouts: The Ghost Of Lehman Brothers Hangs Over Europe

 Source: Borsa Italiana

 Several factors probably played a part in protecting senior bonds from the “bail-in” mechanism.
-Unlike France which created “senior non-preferred bonds” back in December 2016 which may be bailed in subject to regulatory approval, Italy has yet to legally adopt such a measure.
+Unlike France, which created “senior non-preferred bonds” back in December 2016, which may be bailed in subject to regulatory approval, Italy has yet to legally adopt such a measure.
 Moreover, Italian regulators appear to have feared contagion spreading to the country’s other popular banks, by no means beacons of prudent lending and risk management, despite the fact that BPVI and VB comprise quite a small share of the entire banking system.

 The ghost of Lehman Brothers